DiamondLightSource/SuRVoS2/docs/S2a_docs.md

 survos2/settings.yaml should not need to be modified often, and contains the list of plugins that will be loaded by survos.

-The server state is in scfg ("survos config"), which is the master configuration dictionary, broken into global survos parameters, filter parameters and pipeline (prediction) parameters.
+The server state is in cfg ("survos config"), which is the master configuration dictionary, broken into global survos parameters, filter parameters and pipeline (prediction) parameters.

 server/config.py